 The animal products used to produce shoes are leather, silk, fur, and wool.

 On the other hand, vegan shoe manufacturers are changing the footwear industry for the better by producing vegan sandals, shoes, sneakers, and eco-friendly flip-flops.
-They often use plant-based materials like microfiber, cotton, pinatex, corn leather, natural rubber, and recycled polyester or plastic (although still plastic, it is better than virgin plastic).
+They often use plant-based materials like microfiber, cotton, pinatex, corn leather, natural rubber, cork, and recycled polyester or plastic (although still plastic, it is better than virgin plastic).

 These materials benefit the environment by reducing the burden of rearing animals for their hides.
 The nature of the materials used to produce vegan sandals also makes them durable.
 11 Brands that Sell the Best Vegan Sandals